-Mercury is a metallic element that is naturally occurring in the environment.
-Mercury can have several forms but is most often recognized as a shiny, silver-white, dense liquid.
-Metallic mercury finds many uses including in thermometers, electrical switches, dental amalgams and some industrial manufacturing.
-In addition to metallic (liquid) mercury, the element can exist in combination with other elements to form compounds.
+Mercury is a metallic element that occurs naturally in the environment.
+Mercury can take several forms but is most often recognized as a shiny, silver-white, dense liquid.
+Metallic (liquid) mercury has many non-cosmetic uses, including in thermometers, electrical switches, dental amalgams and some industrial manufacturing.
+In addition to metallic mercury, the element can exist in combination with other elements to form compounds.
 Mercury compounds are the most common form that exists naturally in the environment.
-As noted above, the use of such compounds in cosmetic products is strictly regulated by the U.S. Food & Drug Administration (FDA) since 1974.
+The use of such compounds in cosmetics products has been strictly regulated by the U.S. Food & Drug Administration (FDA) since 1974.
 21CFR700.13

-Mercury is generally found at low levels throughout the environment in rocks, sediments, water, and soils; however scientists have also found some mineral occurrences and thermal springs that are naturally high in mercury.
-Most of the human exposures occur from levels of mercury in the environment.
-We are routinely exposed via unavoidable natural occurrences of mercury compounds in the food we eat, and to a lesser degree, the air we breathe and the water we drink.
-Most exposures are due to unavoidable natural occurrence of mercury compounds in the soil.
-Metallic mercury is found in amalgams with silver that are used in dental fillings.
+Mercury is generally found at low levels throughout the environment in rocks, sediments, water and soils.
+Scientists have also found some mineral occurrences and thermal springs that are naturally high in mercury.
+Most human exposures to mercury occur from low levels found in the environment.
+We are routinely exposed via unavoidable natural occurrences of mercury compounds in the food we eat and, to a lesser degree, the air we breathe and water we drink.

-The toxicity of mercury and its compounds is extensively documented in scientific literature.
+The toxicity of mercury compounds is extensively documented in scientific literature.
 Some mercury compounds can be absorbed through the skin on topical application and accumulate in the body.
-Depending on the form of mercury, exposure to sufficiently high concentrations can result in allergic reactions, skin irritation, or neurotoxicity.
-Chronic exposure and accumulation to mercury compounds can result in a variety of symptoms and adverse reactions including nervousness, irritability, tremors, weakness, fatigue, memory loss, changes in hearing, vision and taste, nausea, vomiting, diarrhea, kidney damage, and, at high levels, death.
+Depending on the form of mercury, exposure to sufficiently high concentrations can result in allergic reactions, skin irritation or neurotoxicity.